oftomorrowinc/the-system-shared/README.md

 # The System Shared
-Shared files for The System
+Shared files for internal project The System.

+Copyright 2025 Of Tomorrow, Inc. All Rights Reserved.